-Late yesterday, the Obama Administration announced a one-year delay of the employer mandate portion of the Affordable Care Act (ACA).
-Employers with more than 50 full-time employees will not be required to provide insurance coverage for their workers until 2015.
+The Obama Administration late yesterday announced a second delay of the employer mandate portion of the Affordable Care Act (ACA).
+Employers with 50 to 99 employees will be given until 2016 to provide insurance coverage for their workers.

 Subscribe to Updates